 What happens after you get accepted to a Canadian university or designated learning institutions (DLI)?

 DLIs are educational institutions, including universities and colleges, that have received approval welcome international students to Canada.
-Among other things, they must have demonstrated to their provincial or territorial government that they have solid COVID-19 readiness plans.
 You can find a list of approved DLIs here.

 A letter of acceptance from a DLI is essential to getting a Canadian study permit.
 Once you have a letter of acceptance from a DLI, along with proof of financial support and supporting documentation that varies by country of origin, you can apply for a study permit.
 You can learn more about the documentation required to apply for a study permit on the Immigration, Refugees, and Citizenship Canada (IRCC) website.